 Business Logic: How the interactivity (receipt and exchange of messages) is defined and occurs in real time.

 Furthermore, time and duration don’t make something a Virtual Space.
 For instance, a Virtual Space could be as short as the duration of a football match, or as long as the Slack channels you use to communicate with coworkers.
 The attribution of successful Virtual Spaces is due to the common similarities between them, such as being scalable, highly-customizable, enabling real-time engagement, and enhancing functionality and user experience.
-You can learn more about these common characteristics and how Virtual Spaces engage users in our general Virtual Spaces guide.

 Each of the four components, Space, Users, Messages, and Control, is defined as a way to break-down Virtual Spaces in PubNub so that developers can better understand what is happening in their online applications and what it means to create a truly immersive experience in a virtual world.